 It is also interesting to examine the dependence of the free energy on $J$ for this model.
 Figure~\ref{fig:ising2DJsweep} shows this along with the residual versus the $N\rightarrow \infty$ limit (i.e. the finite size effects) and the computation time taken.
 The free energy per site is mostly symmetric in $J$, but shows a finite size asymmetry between positive and negative couplings.
 When $J < 0$ the system prefers all spins aligned, and so these effects are minimal.
 When $J > 0$ the system prefers anti-aligned spins, and so on this odd-parity lattice the residual versus the infinite system result is proportional to $J$.
 In particular, for a system of shape $L \times L$ with $L$ odd, $2L$ interactions must be frustrated in the ground state, as shown in Figure~\ref{fig:antiferro}.
 Thus the finite size effect per site ought to be of order $2J/L$, which is what is seen.

 The computation time exhibits a strong dependence on $J$.
-In particular there is a peak near the critical point $J \approx 0.44$ as well as a secondary peak at $J \approx 1.5$.
-The former may be related to the critical point, while the latter is most likely a result of a poor choice of contraction sequence.
-Such problematic cases arise because the methods used to determine the contraction sequence and cycle elimination order are heuristics rather than formally understood algorithms.
+It peaks near the critical points $J \approx \pm 0.44$ because the correlations in this model are longest-ranged there, so the bond dimension must rise to accomodate the increased entanglement entropy.
+The model at $J=0$ is cheap to contract because there are almost no correlations between sites.